This original blog post has been fully updated for 2021.

 With most music internship interviews I do, I always have to ask if the interviewee has any questions.
 And it always leaves a weird taste in my mouth if they have NONE – even if you ask how many days the company is expecting interns to work and what the hours would be.

-Make sure to at least establish a dialogue.
+Make sure to establish a dialogue at least.
 I suggest preparing 2-3 in-depth questions that you have researched by looking online at this specific company.

 Interview tips:

-TIP: The smaller the company, the more work you will end up contributing and the more experience you will gain – it’s just the nature of the beast.
+TIP: The smaller the company, the more work you will contribute and the more experience you will gain – it’s just the nature of the beast.

-TIP: If you don’t like the person that interviews you, do not take the job.
+TIP: If you dislike the person interviewing you, do not take the job.
 Trust your instincts!

-TIP: Don’t ask if the music internship will turn into a paid position.
+TIP: Don’t ask if the music internship will become a paid position.
 You are in charge of being the most awesome intern that they ever had.
 This will lead to a job – but first, you have to prove yourself!

 Step 10: Follow Up.
 ALWAYS Follow Up.

-Even if you didn’t love the interview, ALWAYS send a thank you email to follow up (or better yet a CARD!) to say thanks for taking the time to interview me for the music internship in (area of work, company name, etc.).
+Even if you didn’t love the interview, ALWAYS send a thank you email to follow up (or better yet, a CARD!) for taking the time to interview me for the music internship in (area of work, company name, etc.).

-If you really enjoyed the interview, say so and include why.
-And don’t be afraid to say “after meeting you I am even more convinced that I would like to work with you!”
+If you enjoyed the interview, say so and include why.
+And don’t be afraid to say, “After meeting you, I am even more convinced that I would like to work with you!”
 Flattery WILL get you (almost) everywhere.

 Want more tips?
-Get Ariel’s latest marketing book Ultimate Guide to Music Publicity
+Get Ariel’s latest marketing book, The Ultimate Guide to Music Publicity